July 19, 2023—Have your patients with deeper skin tones expressed concern about getting laser treatments, wondering, ‘Is this laser safe for me?’ 1

 Melasma—Individuals of color, particularly women, are at increased risk for developing melasma.
 While clinicians know there is no cure for this skin condition, the visible signs associated with melasma can be treated with Sciton’s MOXI™ laser treatment for skin types I-VI.
 Clinicians typically recommend 3 MOXI treatments spaced 4 weeks apart and a skin maintenance regimen with Moxi.8

 Keloid scars—Known for their dense, raised appearance, keloid scars tend to occur more commonly in skin of color, particularly in people of African descent.
 Laser treatments offer some of the best clinical responses in hypertrophic scars and keloids,9 including Sciton’s ProFractional laser for skin types I-VI.
-For dark skin types struggling with atrophic scarring from acne, studies have shown the efficacy of a YAG 1064 nm laser like Sciton’s ClearSilk® treatment for improving the appearance of scars.10
+For dark skin types struggling with atrophic scarring from acne, studies have shown the efficacy of a YAG 1064 nm laser like Sciton’s ClearSilk® treatment in improving the appearance of scars.10

 Dyschromia, alopecia, and seborrheic dermatitis—These skin conditions are found more frequently in patients with skin of color when compared with white patients.
 Dyschromia, or irregular skin discoloration resulting in either hyperpigmentation or hypopigmentation and seborrheic dermatitis, a skin condition that causes scaly patches mainly on the scalp, may be treated with a skin resurfacing laser treatment for all skin types, such as HALO.